Skip to main content

 Adding the Peptide Layer for Enhanced Performance

 With the foundational hormonal environment stabilized, specific peptides are introduced to achieve more targeted goals.
 A common and highly effective combination is a blend of CJC-1295 and Ipamorelin, administered via subcutaneous injection.
-These two peptides work in concert to stimulate the natural, pulsatile release of from the pituitary gland.
+These two peptides work in concert to stimulate the natural, pulsatile release of growth hormone from the pituitary gland.

 • CJC-1295 ∞ This molecule is an analogue of Growth Hormone-Releasing Hormone (GHRH).
 It signals the pituitary to produce and release more growth hormone, augmenting the body’s own natural rhythm.